 In the photos above, our pizzas are topped with a greens-pesto base; chopped red and green pepper; sundried tomatoes; jalapeno slices; chopped onion; sliced garlic; sliced black olives; and thinly sliced redskin potatoes.

-Suitable for: ACD Stage 2 and beyond, sugar-free, gluten-free, grain-free, dairy-free, egg free, soy-free, vegan, low glycemic.
+Suitable for: ACD Stage 2 and beyond; refined sugar-free, gluten-free, grain-free, dairy-free, egg free, soy-free, yeast-free, vegan, low glycemic.

 Never miss a recipe–or a comment from The Girls!
 Click here to subscribe to RickiHeller.com via email.
 You’ll get recipes as soon as they’re posted, plus weekly updates and news about upcoming events! (“We love subscribers, Mum. . . almost as much as we love treats!”